 Once you have arrived at your accommodation you should have chance for some time to relax, have a shower etc before the evening meal.
-We usually arrange somewhere to eat for the evening meal so that we can all get together & you won’t be left alone if you would like to eat with others.
-Quite often we will simply arrange a certain pub to meet up & just drift in when you are ready whilst at other places we have a set time to eat – it just depends on the location.
+We usually arrange somewhere to eat for the evening meal so that we can all get together and you won’t be left alone if you would like to eat with others.
+Quite often we will simply arrange a certain pub to meet up and just drift in when you are ready whilst at other places we have a set time to eat – it just depends on the location.

 Does the support vehicle follow the group?

 No, the back up van doesn’t drive behind the group at all times but the van shouldn’t be too far away if you require assistance.
-In the morning we have a group brief and set off cycling, meanwhile the backup driver will collect all the luggage from the various B&B’s & hostels.
+In the morning we have a group brief and set off cycling, meanwhile the backup driver will collect all the luggage from the various B&B’s and hostels.
 Once all of the luggage has been loaded, the support vehicle will leapfrog the group stopping when necessary.
 The backup driver will be at the lunch stop should you need anything from the van & in the afternoon will go on ahead to ensure that your luggage is in place before you arrive.